secretstartups/handbook/incentives/index.html.md

 Every GitLab team member can request the [Ultimate](/pricing/#gitlab-com) tier for GitLab.com.
 In case a team member has separate private and work accounts on GitLab.com, they can request it for both.
 This incentive **does not** apply to groups owned by GitLab team members (Group-level Ultimate features such as epics will not be available for Ultimate GitLab team-member personal accounts, for instance).

 In order to request this benefit please [submit this form](https://docs.google.com/forms/d/e/1FAIpQLSddexI8VZTCiyxme1_7QtbQZ6WoIJRlHdaI2Gi6PD8Eti-DLQ/viewform).
 Your account(s) will be upgraded to the Ultimate tier within 30 minutes of submission.
+If you have questions about this process or don't see this upgrade after 30 minutes please reach out in the [#it_help GitLab slack channel](https://gitlab.slack.com/archives/CK4EQH50E).